Our Mission

 Allen Hall Building History

-Allen Hall was built in the late 1930s as a men’s dormitory.
-During World War II it became women’s housing.
-In the 1960s the building was adapted for use as a Language Training Mission (a pre-cursor to the MTC).
-This varied history is evident in the structure of the building.
-The galleries are located in what used to be the common and dining rooms when the building was student housing.
-The classroom was the kitchen, and the majority of offices were dorm rooms.
-The museum occupied the building since 1981 until it moved in 2015 to our current location on Canyon Road.
+Allen Hall was built in the late 1930s as a men’s dormitory and later served as women’s housing during World War II.
+In the 1960s, it was converted for use as a Language Training Mission—the predecessor to today’s Missionary Training Center.
+This rich history could still be seen in the building’s structure: the museum galleries once occupied the former common and dining rooms, the classroom was the old kitchen, and most offices were once dorm rooms.
+The Museum of Peoples and Cultures was housed in Allen Hall from 1981 until its move to its current location on Canyon Road in 2015.

 Paul Stavast